kubevirt/kubevirt/docs/metrics.md

 Used VM filesystem capacity in bytes.
 Type: Gauge.

 ### kubevirt_vmi_memory_actual_balloon_bytes
-Current balloon bytes.
+Current balloon size in bytes.
 Type: Gauge.

 ### kubevirt_vmi_memory_available_bytes
-Amount of `usable` memory as seen by the domain.
-Type: Gauge.
+Amount of usable memory as seen by the domain.
+This value may not be accurate if a balloon driver is in use or if the guest OS does not initialize all assigned pages Type: Gauge.

 ### kubevirt_vmi_memory_domain_bytes_total
 The amount of memory in bytes allocated to the domain.
 The `memory` value in domain xml file.
 Type: Gauge.

 ### kubevirt_vmi_memory_pgmajfault
 The number of page faults when disk IO was required.
+Page faults occur when a process makes a valid access to virtual memory that is not available.
+When servicing the page fault, if disk IO is required, it is considered as major fault.
 Type: Counter.

 ### kubevirt_vmi_memory_pgminfault
 The number of other page faults, when disk IO was not required.
+Page faults occur when a process makes a valid access to virtual memory that is not available.
+When servicing the page fault, if disk IO is NOT required, it is considered as minor fault.
 Type: Counter.

 ### kubevirt_vmi_memory_resident_bytes
 Resident set size of the process running the domain.
 Type: Gauge.

 ### kubevirt_vmi_memory_swap_in_traffic_bytes_total
-Swap in memory traffic in bytes.
+The total amount of data read from swap space of the guest in bytes.
 Type: Gauge.

 ### kubevirt_vmi_memory_swap_out_traffic_bytes_total
-Swap out memory traffic in bytes.
+The total amount of memory written out to swap space of the guest in bytes.
 Type: Gauge.

 ### kubevirt_vmi_memory_unused_bytes
-Amount of `unused` memory as seen by the domain.
+The amount of memory left completely unused by the system.
+Memory that is available but used for reclaimable caches should NOT be reported as free.
 Type: Gauge.

 ### kubevirt_vmi_memory_usable_bytes
-The amount of memory which can be reclaimed by balloon without causing host swapping in bytes.
-Type: Gauge.
+The amount of memory which can be reclaimed by balloon without pushing the guest system to swap, corresponds to 'Available' in /proc/meminfo Type: Gauge.

 ### kubevirt_vmi_memory_used_bytes
 Amount of `used` memory as seen by the domain.
 Type: Gauge.

 ### kubevirt_vmi_network_receive_bytes_total
-Network traffic receive in bytes.
+Total network traffic received in bytes.
 Type: Counter.

 ### kubevirt_vmi_network_receive_errors_total
-Network receive error packets.
+Total network received error packets.
 Type: Counter.

 ### kubevirt_vmi_network_receive_packets_dropped_total
-The number of rx packets dropped on vNIC interfaces.
+The total number of rx packets dropped on vNIC interfaces.
 Type: Counter.

 ### kubevirt_vmi_network_receive_packets_total
-Network traffic receive packets.
+Total network traffic received packets.
 Type: Counter.

 ### kubevirt_vmi_network_traffic_bytes_total
 Deprecated.
 Type: Counter.

 ### kubevirt_vmi_network_transmit_bytes_total
-Network traffic transmit in bytes.
+Total network traffic transmitted in bytes.
 Type: Counter.

 ### kubevirt_vmi_network_transmit_errors_total
-Network transmit error packets.
+Total network transmitted error packets.
 Type: Counter.

 ### kubevirt_vmi_network_transmit_packets_dropped_total
-The number of tx packets dropped on vNIC interfaces.
+The total number of tx packets dropped on vNIC interfaces.
 Type: Counter.

 ### kubevirt_vmi_network_transmit_packets_total
-Network traffic transmit packets.
+Total network traffic transmitted packets.
 Type: Counter.

 ### kubevirt_vmi_non_evictable
 Indication for a VirtualMachine that its eviction strategy is set to Live Migration but is not migratable.
 Type: Gauge.

 ### kubevirt_vmi_outdated_count
-Indication for the number of VirtualMachineInstance workloads that are not running within the most up-to-date version of the virt-launcher environment.
+Indication for the total number of VirtualMachineInstance workloads that are not running within the most up-to-date version of the virt-launcher environment.
 Type: Gauge.

 ### kubevirt_vmi_phase_count
 Sum of VMIs per phase and node.